X

 Park Rangers can help answer questions about open spaces, trails, park rules and much more.

-Ranger Maddie is a full time law enforcement ranger.
+Ranger Maddie is a full time ranger.
 She grew up in the heart of the South Suburban district in Littleton, Colorado.
 Maddie has experience as a Park Ranger in the Denver Mountain Parks and the City of Lakewood.
 She is a certified interpretive guide.
-Maddie is an avid angler and is always on the hunt for the best tasting hotdog!
+Maddie is an avid angler and can usually be found with a Diet Coke or iced coffee in hand.

 Ranger Emily started as a seasonal ranger in 2022 and is now a full-time South Suburban Ranger.
-She has several years of loss prevention and seasonal ranger experience here and in Maryland at Fort Frederick State Park.
-A new Colorado transplant (who is definitely happy about less humidity), she is excited to learn more about Colorful Colorado and to find a better sandwich (aka hotdog) than Maddie.
+She has several years of loss prevention and seasonal ranger experience in Maryland at Fort Frederick State Park.
+She is a Certified Interpretive Guide and a First Aid/CPR instructor through the American Red Cross.
+On her days off she can be found kayaking, reading an obscene amount of books, spending time at baseball games with her husband, or in line at a Dutch Bros.